SAP DQM Derivations

 • Complexity in setup

-Proper setup requires in-depth knowledge of data and processes.
-Good cooperation between business and IT is required for a correct set-up of derivation rules.
+A good setup requires in-depth knowledge of data and processes.
+Good cooperation between business and IT is essential.

 • Maintenance